PVEC talks crypto mining operation - Claiborne Progress

 Certification from the state electrical inspector was granted the operation before Ball agreed to sign the contract.

 The pastureland on which the cryptocurrency mining operation sits is leased from property owner Wayne Beeler, who lives nearby the facility.
-ANKR approached PVEC early last fall about electrifying its operation.
+PrimeBlock approached PVEC early last fall about electrifying its operation.

 At the time of the interview, Ball estimated the operation should be up and running within the next 10 days.